 Global navigation satellite system (GNSS)

 GNSS was identified by the FANS Committee as a replacement for many of the existing terrestrial systems and is a main component of the CNS/ATM concept.
-The specifications for the ICAO GNSS presently recognize the GPS and GLONASS systems.
+The specifications for the ICAO GNSS presently recognize the GPS and GLONASS systems, and their augmentations.
 The required characteristics for GNSS are incorporated in SARPs.
 This forms the basis for satellite navigation as envisaged in the CNS/ATM concept and provides service for both en-route and airport approach and landing.
 SARPs and guidance material for GNSS are included in Annex 10, Volume I, Chapters 2 and 3 and Attachment D.

 Proposals for second generation RNSS have appeared, with timescales of implementation from 2009 onwards.
-Of note are the additions of a new GPS frequency (L5) in the DME band, and a European civil operated system (Galileo) planning to use this band and the 1 164–1 215 MHz and 1 260–1 300 MHz bands.
-The Russian Federation is also planning to use this band for GLONASS.
+Of note are the additions of a new GPS frequency (L5) in the DME band, and a European civil operated system (Galileo) planning to use 1559-1610 MHz and the 1 164–1 215 MHz and 1 260–1 300 MHz bands.
+The Russian Federation is also planning to use 1559-1610 MHz for GLONASS.
 Also Beidou (China) and Galileo (Europe) are considering such improvements.WRC-2000 regularized these proposals with suitable allocations, together with Resolutions calling for study of protection requirements for existing services such as DME and SSR.
 A study by the ICAO NSP is under way to determine the extent to which these new systems can qualify for incorporation in the formula for GNSS.
 Further (third generation) improvements for all radionavigation satellite systems are ongoing.

 Protection of GNSS signals from harmful interference

-Sharing with fixed services

-The band 1 559–1 610 MHz is also shared with the fixed service under Footnotes 5.362B and 5.362C in a large number of countries (fifty-two).
-ICAO’s concerns on this use have been expressed at a number of ITU conferences.
-This use by the fixed service, which is confined to parts of Europe and the Middle East, is well established and of long standing.
-Studies presented to ITU WP8D have indicated the need for a separation between the fixed service location and the GNSS reception point of line of sight.
-This effectively makes GNSS unusable over a major part of Europe and the Middle East.
-The ICAO Position for a removal of the fixed service from the GNSS band resulted in the acceptance by most administrations at WRC-2000 that these fixed services should be ceased.
-Footnotes 5.362B and 5.362C were agreed to at this conference to place a final date of 2015 for the removal of all of these services.
-At WRC-07, the secondary status of the fixed service in a large number of countries was confirmed.
-In a small number of countries, however, the reversion date to secondary status is 2010.
-As of 2010, the fixed service operates in this band on a secondary status on a global basis; as from 2015 the allocation to the fixed service will no longer be valid.
-However, actual removal of the fixed service needs to be confirmed.
-The secondary allocation to the fixed services still presents a threat; therefore, cessation of operation is important.

 Hand-held devices in the band 1 610–1 626.5 MHz